About Tracy Kellett

 I carried that work philosophy with me as I joined the United States Army as a 37F, Psychological Operations Specialist.
 Stationed at Ft.
 Bragg, NC, I found myself in situations I couldn’t have dreamed of: learning Korean at the Special Operations Academic Facility alongside future Green Berets (including my husband) drudging through the Special Forces Q-course, jumping out of CASAs, Chinooks and Black Hawks, and manning the turret during field exercises while navigating through the sticks of Camp Mackall.
 I also had the privilege of traveling to South Korea for multiple joint exercises, and had the honor of briefing Combined Psychological Operations Task Force commanders (to include South Korean Generals).
 While stateside, my desire to learn more about computers landed me the NCOIC position as our Battalion’s S6, a slot designed for a soldier at least 3 ranks higher than I was at the time.
 I thrived in the “sink or swim” position, and maintained it until my separation from the Army.

 After my time in the Army, my husband and I welcomed two wonderful little boys into the world, and found our home here in Colorado.
 In addition to my work ethic, the Army planted a deep love for running in me, which has only grown after realizing how many beautiful trails are here.
-From 5 & 10k obstacle races to a few half-marathons, I’ve ran them (usually) with a smile, and recently our six year old son completed his first obstacle race alongside me, which was a great adventure for us.
-My goal for next year is Tough Mudder (unfortunately my son won’t be able to run that one!) and a triathlon or two.
+I currently run for a sponsored obstacle course racing team, as well as for a SOF charity.